Utah Deaf History and Culture

 John W. Glassett

-This UAD history webpage aims to raise awareness about the advocacy work and contributions of the UAD to the Deaf community in Utah.
+This UAD history webpage aims to raise awareness of the UAD's advocacy work and contributions to the Deaf community in Utah.
 It also emphasizes the importance of addressing political issues that affect this community.
 While I acknowledge that UAD has its shortcomings, I want to highlight the essential role each member of our Utah Deaf community plays in shaping the future of our causes.
 Joining UAD and the National Association of the Deaf is crucial for protecting our rights and advocating for our community.
 By uniting our voices and efforts, we can create a stronger foundation for advocacy and ensure that our needs are heard and addressed.
 Together, we can foster a more inclusive society that values and respects the contributions of all members of the Deaf community.

 The UAD hosts exciting conferences every two years, providing an opportunity to connect through keynote speakers, workshops, engaging activities, and the election of new officers.
 We are grateful for the dedication of our UAD board members, whose efforts make these events possible.
 This webpage will feature anyone who shares news about the UAD Conference, as their contributions are essential to our community.
 Their insights and updates help foster a sense of belonging and collaboration among all participants.
 We encourage everyone to stay connected, share their experiences, and further enrich our vibrant community.